 Today’s Invention Scam

-So, if you’re an inventor (or someone with a new idea) – you may have seen a TV commercial (or an internet ad) for an “invention developer” who claims that you could make money by marketing your idea.
-Even George Foreman has been recruited as a pitchman.
-Today’s invention promoters send you a free “inventors package” including lots of hype and a “Non-Disclosure Form & Confidentiality Agreement” that you should return to them for a free review.
+So, if you’re an inventor (or have a new idea) – you may have seen a TV commercial (or an internet ad) for an “invention developer” who claims that you could make money by marketing your idea.
+Today’s invention promoters send you a free “inventors package” including lots of hype and a “Non-Disclosure Form & Confidentiality Agreement” that they tell you to return quickly for a free review.